ismailkhan7/newproject/README.md

 # new project
 ## editing file
-it is mark down file
+it is mark down file respiority